tinafletcher/tinafletcher.github.io/_posts/2021-7-9-Virtual-watch-parties.md

 - Overviews of new technologies that we are considering trying out, or want to get better at using
 - Classic movies that some team members know and love, and others will be seeing for the first time

+## Are there any drawbacks?
+I haven't discovered any significant disadvantages to virtual team video watching.
+Obviously, you'll need at least one person who has a good internet connection (to play and share the video).
+And as the participants who are not sharing the content, there is usually a *small* bit of choppiness in the video playback (in my experience, not very noticeable after the first few minutes, though).

-The virtual watch party is definitely a technique that I'll be continuing to use even after it's possible for my team to gather in person.
+Overall, the virtual watch party is definitely a technique that I'll be continuing to use even after it's possible for my team to gather in person.